DeSantis presidential countdown begins as Florida lawmakers put finishing touches on his contentious agenda | KRDO

 DeSantis presidential countdown begins as Florida lawmakers put finishing touches on his contentious agenda

-After 60 days of pushing through the priorities of Gov. Ron DeSantis — a contentious slate of policies that have established Florida as the vanguard of the conservative movement’s latest fascinations — state lawmakers will conclude their annual legislative session Friday.
+(CNN) -- After 60 days of pushing through the priorities of Gov. Ron DeSantis -- a contentious slate of policies that have established Florida as the vanguard of the conservative movement's latest fascinations -- state lawmakers will conclude their annual legislative session Friday.

 Then, the countdown to DeSantis' presidential campaign begins.